 Our fees stay fixed as your account values increase, keeping more of your money working for you.

-Clarity's low, fixed fees are based on our firm's costs and reasonable compensation for a credentialed financial professional to provide you with investment management and financial planning services.
-Your fixed annual advisory fee is based on the value of the accounts we manage for you.
+Our fees are based on our firm's costs and reasonable compensation for a credentialed financial professional to provide you with investment management and financial planning services.
+In addition, we have cut out the middleman firm that takes a significant portion of an advisor's compensation.

 How Our Fixed Advisory Fees are Calculated